Lissy93/dashy/docs/getting-started.md

 ## Deployment

-### 1-Click Deploy

-If you just want to test Dashy out, then you have several options:
-- You can spin up a container with PWD by [clicking here](https://labs.play-with-docker.com/?stack=https://raw.githubusercontent.com/Lissy93/dashy/master/docker-compose.yml)
-- Or on your own system, by running: `docker run -p 8080:80 lissy93/dashy`, then open your browser and visit `http://localhost:8080`
-- Or you can check out the live demo, [here](http://dashy-demo-1.as93.net/)

 ### Deploy with Docker

 The quickest way to get started on any system is with Docker, and Dashy is available though [Docker Hub](https://hub.docker.com/r/lissy93/dashy).
 You will need [Docker](https://docs.docker.com/get-docker/) installed on your system.